mui/material-ui/docs/data/material/migration/migrating-to-v6/migrating-to-v6.md

 ### System props

 MUI System props (such as `mt={*}`, `bgcolor={*}`, and more) have been deprecated in the Box, Typography, Link, Grid, and Stack components.
-Move all System props into the `sx` prop by using the codemod below:
+Use the codemod below to move all System props to the `sx` prop:

 ```bash
 npx @mui/codemod@next v6.0.0/system-props <path/to/folder>
 ```

-Or do it manually like the example below:
+You can also manually update your components as shown in the snippet below:

 ```diff
 - <Button mr={2}>...</Button>